Autonomous Stabilization of Fock States in an Oscillator against Multiphoton Losses

 In conclusion, we have demonstrated a dissipation engineering method to stabilize multi-photon Fock states in a superconducting microwave cavity, employing a cascaded selective photon-addition operation.
-This method represents a crucial development in protecting the cavity states against multi-photon losses, which is critical for robust and high-precision quantum control.
-The experimental results confirm that the stabilized multi-photon Fock states can be preserved for a time much longer than their intrinsic lifetimes, opening up the possibility in quantum-enhanced metrology~\cite{deng2023} and dark matter search~\cite{Agrawal2023}.
+This method represents a crucial development in protecting the cavity states against multi-photon losses beyond single-photon loss, which is critical for robust and high-precision quantum control.
+The experimental results confirm that the stabilized multi-photon Fock states can be preserved for a time much longer than that without any CSPA operations, opening up the possibility in quantum-enhanced metrology~\cite{deng2023} and dark matter search~\cite{Agrawal2023}.
 Additionally, our dissipation engineering method has been successfully employed for implementing a non-unitary operation for resetting a binomially-encoded logical qubit, indicating practical implications in error-correctable non-unitary operations of logical qubits.
 The demonstrated dissipation engineering method can also be directly exploited to stabilize higher photon number states with improved device performance~\cite{Milul2023} and be applicable for optical photons and mechanical and acoustic wave phonons~\cite{wollack2022, vonlupke2022}, promising potential applications in quantum information processing with various bosonic modes.

 \textit{Note added.}-- While we were preparing our manuscript, we noticed a similar implementation of selective photon addition operation, but lacking dissipation engineering~\cite{Kudra2022a}.